-The heads delivered with the BTL-4000 Topline devices are interchangeable.
-This means that the head can be connected to any device of the BTL-4000 Topline series which contains an ultrasound generator and it is not necessary to state the number of the equipment for which the head is designed.
+The heads delivered with the BTL-5000 devices are interchangeable.
+This means that the head can be connected to any device of the BTL-5000 series which contains an ultrasound generator and it is not necessary to state the number of the equipment for which the head is designed.

-For optimum detection of the contact between the head and the patient's skin, it is necessary to perform calibration of the ultrasound head, especially for extra purchased heads - see the chapter Ultrasound Head Calibration.
+For optimum detection of the contact between the head and the patient's skin it is necessary to perform calibration of the ultrasound head, especially for the extra purchased heads - see 2.2.1 Ultrasound Head Calibration.

-The ultrasound heads supplied with the equipment were calibrated during manufacture.
+The ultrasound head supplied with the equipment were calibrated during manufacturing.

-2.2.1 ULTRASOUND HEAD CALIBRATION
+2.2.1 Ultrasound Head Calibration

-When calibrating the ultrasound heads, the equipment measures their properties so that optimum evaluation of the contact with the patient's skin is ensured.
+When calibrating the ultrasound heads the equipment measures their properties so that optimum evaluation of the contact with the patient's skin is ensured.